clearnote01/notifier/README.md

-# notifier
+# notifier-rs
-A service to send system notification
+A simple service to send system notification written in rust